rootwork/rootwork.org/hugo/content/blog/2007-10-11/index.md

 > constituency.
 >
 > While we do, of course, want to increase our membership rolls and make
-> ever-larger donations to civilian protection, in some respects it’s not always
+> ever-larger donations to civilian protection, in some respects it's not always
 > necessary for people to perform every anti-genocide action through our
 > organization.
 >
 > If our videos or emails or profiles get people talking more substantially
-> about genocide — and the concrete ways in which they can actually prevent and
+> about genocide -- and the concrete ways in which they can actually prevent and
-> stop genocide — then in some sense whether they end up on our mailing list is
+> stop genocide -- then in some sense whether they end up on our mailing list is
 > somewhat beside the point.
 Through their knowledge they will engage others,
-> and ultimately enhance the anti-genocide movement we’re helping to build.
+> and ultimately enhance the anti-genocide movement we're helping to build.

 In his
 [profile](https://web.archive.org/web/20080621134439/http://www.personaldemocracy.com/node/1116)
-of GI-Net and Catalyst Campaigns, Joshua Levy describes this approach as “similar to bottom-up, open-source collaborative projects,” and I think that’s exactly right.
-Our organization is engaged in a collaborative project with our members, and while we may have particular resources or acquired expertise, it’s really their activism and passion that will build and drive the movement.
+of GI-Net and Catalyst Campaigns, Joshua Levy describes this approach as "similar to bottom-up, open-source collaborative projects," and I think that's exactly right.
+Our organization is engaged in a collaborative project with our members, and while we may have particular resources or acquired expertise, it's really their activism and passion that will build and drive the movement.

-What it all comes down to is that we’re focusing on organizing people into a permanent anti-genocide movement (and much of that happens in a [decentralized, self-organized](https://web.archive.org/web/20080516033252/http://www.idealware.org/articles/participatory_tools.php) sort of way) rather than simply mobilizing people for a particular event or
+What it all comes down to is that we're focusing on organizing people into a permanent anti-genocide movement (and much of that happens in a [decentralized, self-organized](https://web.archive.org/web/20080516033252/http://www.idealware.org/articles/participatory_tools.php) sort of way) rather than simply mobilizing people for a particular event or